spring-attic/whoishome/README.md

-# Spring Cloud Services + Container-to-Container Networking sample
+# Who is Home?

-*Homeowner* and *Visitor* are example applications demonstrating the use of Service Registry and Circuit Breaker from Spring Cloud Services with Container-to-Container (C2C) Networking from Cloud Foundry.
+*Homeowner* and *Visitor* are sample applications demonstrating the use of Service Registry and Circuit Breaker from Spring Cloud Services with Container-to-Container (C2C) Networking from Cloud Foundry.

 ## Building and Deploying